skapral/puzzlerbot/README.md

 are defined as specially-formatted TODO items in the project's source code, but practically this approach has some drawbacks:

 - Code base is volatile.
-Puzzles in the code are rarely stay in one line.
+Puzzles in the code rarely stay in one line.
-Some code is added, some code is removed, some codebase is changing intentionally or during merge conflicts resolving - it all means that puzzle in code has no stable identity.
+Some code is added, some code is removed, some codebase is changed intentionally or during merge conflicts resolving - it all means that puzzle in code has no stable identity.
 It opens plenty of ways to mess the issue tracker or get abnormal behavior of the parsers.